Bighorn Sheep Winter Range Project

 Weeds like leafy spurge and spotted knapweed are known as "habitat transformers" because they change the physical structure and forage availability in habitats, eventually pushing resident wildlife out.

-In 2010, we identified winter range of the Spanish Peaks bighorn sheep as critical wildlife habitat compromised by invasive species.
-Montana Fish, Wildlife and Parks, lists bighorn sheep as a "species of conservation concern" species, meaning those species for which population viability is a concern as evidenced by a significant downward trend in population or a significant downward trend in habitat capacity.
+In 2010, we identified the winter range of the Spanish Peaks bighorn sheep herd as critical wildlife habitat compromised by invasive species.
+Montana Fish, Wildlife and Parks lists bighorn sheep as a "species of conservation concern," meaning those species for which population viability is threatened as evidenced by a significant downward trend in population or a significant downward trend in habitat capacity.

-The combination of compromised habitat and a species at risk resulted in the Alliance taking action to improve winter range of our local and beloved herd of bighorn sheep.
+The combination of compromised habitat and a species at risk prompted the Alliance to take action to improve the winter range of our local and beloved herd of bighorn sheep.

 Big Sky's Bighorn

 Bighorn sheep are high-country ungulates that thrive on steep mountainsides and require a combination of four habitat elements:

 Reliable water sources

 Steep, bare slopes nearby for escaping danger

 According to wildlife biologist Julie Cunningham, the Spanish Peaks herd is comprised of roughly 140-150 individuals, and is capable of producing trophy quality rams.

 Bighorn sheep face a multitude of threats to their winter range: